vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ---
 END_METADATA -->

-# eCom API Frequently Asked Questions
+# Frequently asked questions

-Here are the eCom API Frequently Asked Questions (FAQs).
+Here are the eCom API Frequently Asked Questions (FAQ).
 See the
 [eCom API guide](vipps-ecom-api.md)
 for all the details.